Skip to main content

 Updated March 2026

 Norway is the world leader in EV adoption, with over 90% of new car sales being electric.
 Charging infrastructure is mature and widespread, from cities to remote fjords.
 Electricity is cheap thanks to abundant hydropower, and DC fast charging prices are among the most affordable in Western Europe.
+Multi-brand charging hubs are common, where chargers from different manufacturers sit side by side.
 If you are visiting Norway with an EV, you are in the best country for it.

 EV charging infrastructure changes quickly.
 Networks expand, pricing updates, apps change, and new chargers appear regularly.
 The information on this page reflects general conditions as of early 2026, but always verify details with the charging network before you travel.